 Technology grows and changes on a regular basis.
 The latest gadget today will have a brand new replacement tomorrow.
-Some of the fastest growing technology is computers, smartphones and other devices.
+Some of the fastest growing technology is computers, smartphones or watches.
 These devices have high resolution screens with high definition displays, and they all emit blue light.
 Now, before scoffing and eye rolling at yet another blog about blue light, let it be known that this is not a “bash blog” post.
 There are a lot of aspects to blue light that people are not aware of.
 Let’s take a look at what it is and how it affects the human eye.

 The Light Spectrum (in Brief)